Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports satellite monitoring of fire hotspots through the Guild of Palm Growers of Guatemala, GREPALMA.
+The company reports that it uses satellite monitoring from Satelligence and NASA's Fire Information Resource Management System (FIRMS) to track fire hotspots.
+It also conducts training for local communities to enhance fire control efforts.

 • Y